interserver/mailbaby-api-samples/openapi-client/scala-akka/docs/SendingApi.md

     val bcc: EmailAddressesTypes =  // EmailAddressesTypes |

-    val attachments: Seq[MailAttachment] =  // Seq[MailAttachment] | (optional) File attachments to include in the email.
-The file contents must be base64 encoded!
+    val attachments: Seq[MailAttachment] =  // Seq[MailAttachment] | Optional list of file attachments.
+Each file must be base64-encoded.
+Include `filename` so recipients see a meaningful attachment name.

-    val id: Long = 789 // Long | (optional)  ID of the Mail order within our system to use as the Mail Account.
+    val id: Long = 789 // Long | Optional numeric ID of the mail order to send through.
+If omitted the first active order on your account is used automatically.
+Valid IDs are returned by `GET /mail`.

     val request = apiInstance.sendAdvMail(subject, body, from, to, replyto, cc, bcc, attachments, id) val response = apiInvoker.execute(request)